chrisvugrinec/aks-sec-demo/README.md

 - create internal loadbalancer
 - deploy a test app

 We need to access the vm on the bastion host.
-PS the bastion host could also be a buildagent and then you can automate all these steps in 1 pipeline.
+The bastion host could also be a buildagent and then you can automate all these steps in 1 pipeline.
 Even better if the buildagent on the bastion is part of the appdev resourcegroup.

 Before executing this on your AKS cluster you need to modify 2 yaml files: